 Action 1.2: All academic interventions and program materials.

-2025-26 Local Control and Accountability Plan for Assurance Learning Academy Effectiveness of Action: Somewhat Effective Metric: NWEA MAP
+Metric: NWEA MAP

 Analysis Statement: As noted in the metric section above, our NWEA scores went up +118.84 points in Reading from year two for EL students, and +102.62 points in Math for all students in year two.
 Our DA Improvement Team worked with the county to determine student needs.
 We believe that the SGI classes have a positive impact on our students because they have a constructivist approach to learning and there is a correlation between learning in small groups and increased academic outcomes.
-We expect progress to be increased, as a result of increasing our SGI offerings in Math.We recommend continuing these efforts.
+We expect progress to be increased, as a result of increasing our SGI offerings in Math.
+We will continue these efforts.